browserengineering/book/book/styles.md

 Make sure to test your parser, like you did the [HTML parser](html.md) two chapters back.
 There are a couple of errors you might run into:

-- If you missing some rules or properties, it's probably a bug being covered up by the error handling.
+- If the output is missing some rules or properties, it's probably a bug being covered up by the error handling.
 Remove some `try` blocks and see if the error in question can be fixed.
 - If you're seeing extra rules or properties that looked like mangled versions of the correct ones, you probably forgot to update `i`